 The Maine Coast Sea Vegetables Difference

-Our Irish Moss is harvested from carefully selected beds of the North Atlantic to be in compliance with Organic standards, ensuring maximum quality and minimal contamination.
+Our Irish Moss is harvested from carefully selected beds of the North Atlantic in compliance with Organic standards, ensuring maximum quality and minimal contamination.
 We test for heavy metals, pesticides and herbicides, petroleum residues, radioactivity, and microbiological concerns.
 With over 40 years of experience & relationship building, we minimally process and package products in our Certified Organic facility in Hancock, Maine.